 - Students may be required to take admission exams such as JEE MAIN if their college/institute requires it.

-PG Course Eligibility Criteria
+PG Earth Science Course Eligibility Criteria

-- Students applying for M.Sc./ M.Tech. programs in Earth Sciences must have received a minimum of 55 percent in a UG level test in the corresponding discipline from an Indian college or university.
+- Students applying for M.Sc./ M.Tech. programs in Earth Sciences must have received a minimum of 55 per cent in a UG-level test in the corresponding discipline from an Indian college or university.

 - Students may be required to take entrance tests such as the GATE.